crownengine/crown/docs/getting_started/basic_concepts.rst

 Components can be added or removed at any time in the editor or at runtime.

-Units support parent-child relationships, allowing complex hierarchies of objects to be built from many smaller units (e.g. a car with wheels, body, lights etc.).
+Units support parent-child relationships, allowing you to build complex object hierarchies from smaller units.
+For example, a car unit might contain separate units for its body, wheels, and lights.

 Unit Prefab
 -----------

-Units can be saved to disk as a *.unit* resource, creating a prefab.
-Other units can then reference this prefab, instantly inheriting all of its components and hierarchy.
-Changes to a prefab are automatically propagated to every instance of that prefab.
+Saving a unit to disk as a *.unit* resource creates a prefab.
+Other units can reference the prefab and inherit its components and hierarchy.
+Changes to the prefab are automatically propagated to all of its instances.

-Unit Prefabs are created by saving existing units inside the :ref:`level_editor`, or, more commonly, by importing them from :ref:`scenes <importing_scenes>` or :ref:`sprites <importing_sprites>`.
+You can create unit prefabs by saving existing units in the :ref:`Level Editor
+<level_editor>` or, more commonly, by importing them from :ref:`scenes
+<importing_scenes>` or :ref:`sprites <importing_sprites>`.

 World
 -----